LanguageMachines/clariah-plus-tasks/di.huc/Frog.T139.md

 ## Related tasks

 This task heavily depends on T108 FoLiA.
-It also relates to T096 LaMachine for de distribution and T142 CLAM for the webservices.
+It also relates to T096 LaMachine for distribution and T142 CLAM for the webservices.

 ## References